mrizkimaulidan/fabula/README.md

 2023/02/28 01:29:36 main.go:63: Downloaded..
 1677518969229566634.jpg
 2023/02/28 01:29:39 main.go:63: Downloaded..
 1677518969229567834.mp4
 2023/02/28 01:29:42 main.go:63: Downloaded..
 1677518969229567434.mp4
-2023/02/28 01:29:42 main.go:68: All stories has been downloaded!
+2023/02/28 01:29:42 main.go:68: All stories have been downloaded!
 ```

-Check the `./stories` folder where the story contents has been downloaded.
+Check the ./stories folder where the story contents have been downloaded.